Everything You Need to Know About Yellowstone Season 4

 By joining TV Guide, you agree to our Terms of Use and acknowledge the data practices in our Privacy Policy.

-Yellowstone Season 4 premiered last weekend on Nov.
-4 and revealed which of the Duttons survived the multi-pronged assassination attempt on the family.
-If you'll remember, John (Kevin Costner) was ambushed with machine gun fire, Beth (Kelly Reilly) was potentially blown up by a mail bomb, and Kayce (Luke Grimes) was the target of a different gunman attack.
-The surviving Duttons did not waste time regrouping and going after who set up the attacks, but there's obviously still traitors in their midst that must be sussed out if they want to keep hold of the ranch.
+Yellowstone Season 4 premiered earlier this month and the drama only gets better and better with each episode.
+The premiere episode revealed how many of the Duttons survived the multi-pronged assassination attempt on almost the entire family.
+John (Kevin Costner) was ambushed by men with machine guns while Kayce (Luke Grimes) was the target of a different gunman attack, and poor Beth (Kelly Reilly) was almost blown up with a mail bomb.
+However, the surviving Duttons did not waste time regrouping and going after who set up the attacks, but there are obviously still traitors in their midst that must be sussed out if they want to keep hold of the ranch.

 Yellowstone returned for Season 4 on Sunday, Nov.
 7, with back-to-back episodes on the Paramount Network.
 It was simulcast TV Land, CMT, POP TV, and their respective websites as long as you have a cable subscription.